CrayLabs/SmartSim/doc/ensemble.rst

 -  `replicas` (int, optional): Declare the number of ``Model`` clones within the ensemble, crucial for the creation of simulation replicas.
 -  `perm_strategy` (str): Specifies a strategy for parameter expansion into ``Model`` instances, influencing the method of ensemble creation and number of ensemble members.
 The options are `"all_perm"`, `"step"`, and `"random"`.

-By using certain combinations of initializer arguments from above, users may customize the creation of an ``Ensemble`` to match one of the following creation strategies:
+By using specific combinations of factory method arguments mentioned above, users can tailor the creation of an ``Ensemble`` to align with one of the following creation strategies:

 - :ref:`Parameter expansion<param_expansion_init>`
-- :ref:`Manually Append<replicas_init>`
+- :ref:`Manually Append<append_init>`
-- :ref:`Replicas<append_init>`
+- :ref:`Replicas<replicas_init>`

 .. _param_expansion_init:
 -------------------
 Parameter Expansion
 -------------------
-In ``Ensemble`` simulations, parameter expansion is a technique that allows users to set parameter values using the `params` initializer argument in ``Experiment.create_ensemble()``.
-User's may control how the parameter values spread across the ``Ensemble`` members by using the `perm_strategy` key initializer argument.
+In ``Ensemble`` simulations, parameter expansion is a technique that allows users to set parameter values per ``Ensemble`` member.
+This is done by specifying input to the `params` and `perm_strategy` factory method arguments during ``Ensemble`` creation.
+User's may control how the `params` values are applied to the ``Ensemble`` through the `perm_strategy` argument.
 The `perm_strategy` argument accepts three values listed below.

 **Parameter Expansion Strategy Options:**

--  `"all_perm"`: Generates all possible parameter permutations for an exhaustive exploration.
+-  `"all_perm"`: Generate all possible parameter permutations for an exhaustive exploration.
--  `"step"`: Creates sets for each element in n arrays, providing a systematic exploration.
+-  `"step"`: Create sets for each element in n arrays, providing a systematic exploration.
--  `"random"`: Allows random selection from predefined parameter spaces, offering a stochastic approach.
+-  `"random"`: Enable random selection from predefined parameter spaces, offering a stochastic approach.

 Examples
 --------
-We provide two parameter expansion examples by using the `params` and `perm_strategy` initializer arguments when creating an ``Ensemble``.
+We provide two parameter expansion examples by using the `params` and `perm_strategy` factory method arguments to create an ``Ensemble``.

 Example 1 : Parameter Expansion with ``RunSettings``, `params` and `perm_strategy`
-    This example expands the same run settings and parameters to ``Ensemble`` members.
+    This example extends the same run settings with sampled grouped parameters to each ``Ensemble`` member.
-    To do so, we specify the parameter expansion strategy via the `perm_strategy` initializer argument.
+    The ``Ensemble`` encompasses all grouped permutations of the specified `params` by creating a ``Model`` member for each permutation.
+To achieve this, we specify the parameter expansion strategy, `"all_perm"`, to the `perm_strategy` factory method argument.

-    Begin by initializing a ``RunSettings`` object to apply to all ``Models``:
+    Begin by initializing a ``RunSettings`` object to apply to all ``Ensemble`` members:

     .. code-block:: python

         rs = exp.create_run_settings(exe="python", exe_args="path/to/application_script.py")

-    Next, define the parameters that will be applied into ``Ensemble`` members:
+    Next, define the parameters that will be applied to the ``Ensemble``:

     .. code-block:: python